 5. Do you have a favorite thing about your work?

 For me, engaging with each school community and having the opportunity to interact directly with the end users is the most eye-opening and rewarding experience.
 It really helps us understand the problems with an existing space and the vision for what it could be when we speak directly with those that will use the space.
 There is also a powerful sense of accountability when you’ve made a personal connection – you want to do everything in your capacity as a designer to develop a school that makes a positive impact and serves them exceptionally well.

 Photos: Mark Herboth

-Julie Leary, AIA, LEED AP BD+C is a senior architect at Clark Nexsen with more than 10 years of experience largely focused on design for K-12 and higher education.
-She is recognized for her conscientious attention to detail at all scales, and her recent projects include Apex High School, South Lakes Elementary School, Edneyville Elementary, and Conn Elementary School.
+Julie Leary, AIA, LEED AP BD+C was a senior architect at Clark Nexsen with more than 10 years of experience largely focused on design for K-12 and higher education.
+She was recognized for her conscientious attention to detail at all scales, and her projects include Apex High School, South Lakes Elementary School, Edneyville Elementary, and Conn Elementary School.
+Julie left in 2023.